Summary of survey software:

 Stata is a complete statistical software package with full statistical,

 data management, and graphical capabilities.
-It can be run
+It can be run interactively

-survey commands are part of the standard software package.
+part of the standard software package.
+Initially, data can be read in

-data file created; or data in other file formats can be translated
+from ASCII files and a Stata-format data file created; or data in other

-to Stata format using a stand-alone software package (Stat/Transfer
+file formats can be translated to Stata format using a stand-alone

 Platforms on which the software can be run.

-- Windows (all current versions);
+- Windows (all current versions from 2000 to Vista; 32-bit and

-- Power Macintosh (OS X 10.1 or later);
+- Power Macintosh (OS X 10.4 or later);

 - Alpha AXP running Digital Unix;